Backcountry Information for the West Central Adirondacks

 West Canada Lakes Wilderness

-More about Trail Information for the Central and Southern Adirondacks:
+More about Backcountry Information for the West Central Adirondacks:

 - Seventh Lake Mtn Multi-Use Trail Map - Map of the Seventh Lake Mountain multiple use community connector trail.